-From Monday 5 September 2022, we are reconstructing and resurfacing the road and footpaths on Marygate.
-We expect to complete the works in mid-February 2023.
+From Monday 6 February until Friday 17 February, we’ll be reconstructing and resurfacing the road and footpaths on Marygate, including the section between Bootham and Marygate Lane.
+We expect to complete the works in mid-February.

 Currently there are significant defects in the surface of both the road and footpaths, making it uneven and unsafe for pedestrians and vehicles to use.

 - completely renewing the road and damaged footpaths

 - introducing a number of formal uncontrolled pedestrian crossings

 - removing and replacing any damaged York flagstones, kerbs and concrete pavers

 We'll also be undertaking archaeological watching briefs as part of the works and are working closely with our conservation officers as the road and footway are in close proximity of our city walls.